stafiprotocol/bridge-solidity/README.md

 yarn hardhat compile
 ```

-### deploy to bsc
+### deploy to bsc/eth

 Preparation:
+- Here to get bsc apikey: https://bscscan.com/myapikey, signup is needed. etherscanApiKey is different from bsc to eth, so two apikeys are needed for two networks.
 - create `secrets.json` file if it does not exist and set related fields. refer to secrets.json.example.
 - modify src/deploy/deploy.js to deploy the contracts.
 - use this command to deploy to the bsc-testnet, replace the argument network to deploy to other networks.

 ```bash
 npx hardhat run --network bsctestnet src/deploy/deploy.js
 ```

-- verif(needed). create `arguments.js` file, refer to `arguments.js.example`, put your contract constructor-args into the module.exports.
+- verif(necessary for bsc). create `arguments.js` file, refer to `arguments.js.example`, put your contract constructor-args into the module.exports.
 argument can be removed if your contract constructor has no arguments at all.

 ```bash